artfullyContrived/Pricebots/README.md

 # EthPriceBot
 Tweets the price of Etheruem.

-See more about [how it works](https://jordandworaczyk.github.io/EthPriceBot/) here.
+See more about it works [here](https://jordandworaczyk.github.io/EthPriceBot/).